 The amount of the multipliers is shown on the front of the bill.
 More information on multipliers and Small Business Rates Relief can be found at the Businesslink website.
 More information on Small Business Rates Relief can be found on the Reductions page.

 The transitional relief scheme was introduced by the government, as a method of phasing in the effect of the 5 yearly revaluation of rateable values, by limiting the increases or decreases in business rates bills.
+From 1 April 2023 the transitional relief scheme will be amended to follow the new 3 yearly revaluation period.

 The limits apply until the full amount is due (rateable value times the appropriate multiplier).
 The scheme applies only to the bill based on a property at the time of the revaluation.